Sphere-Corporation/TOOLCHAIN/README.md

  * Virtual Cassette for Ben Zotto's Virtual Sphere-1 emulator
  * Javascript for manually embedding into the Virtual Sphere-1 emulator
+ * Virtual Cassette "V2" format for automatically embedding into the Virtual Sphere-1 emulator (experimental)
  * .WAV file for storing as a "true' cassette audio file

 ## How to use